 Consider that different communication styles and formats may be effective for different segments of your membership.

 You should consider the role that technology can play in communicating with members.
 This can be particularly helpful where you are encouraging members to continue saving and perhaps save more, where the benefits might be better illustrated through interactive tools.
 It can also help you to use member communications as an opportunity to improve the accuracy of member records.

 Some things you could consider offering are:

 - Online tools modelling outcomes and the effects of different choices, eg how it affects outcomes if a member contributes more.
-Even where your scheme is unable to provide such tools directly, signposting members to available, free tools can be helpful (for example, the Money Advice Service Pension Calculator).
+Even where your scheme is unable to provide such tools directly, signposting members to available, free tools can be helpful, eg the Money Advice Service Pension Calculator.

 - Innovative ways of getting members to think about pension savings.
 Some large schemes have had success by incorporating online games into their messages on pension savings.

 - Allowing member administration eg updating personal details, requesting fund switching or changes to contribution rates, to take place online (noting the need to ensure adequate security).

 If your scheme is small and has fewer resources available to it, and you think your members would benefit from more innovative methods, you may want to consider what third parties, eg platform providers, could potentially offer your membership.

 Even if you have concluded that adopting more innovative means of communicating would not represent value for your members, regular reviews of your communications should prompt you to revisit that conclusion and assess whether it remains the case.